An affine Weyl group action on the basic hypergeometric series arising from the $q$-Garnier system: -Hypergeometric equations as translations

 \begin{rem} If we regard the translations $\tau_{i,j}$ $(i,j=1,\ldots,n+1)$ as elements of $\widetilde{G}$, then they coincide with the original $q$-Garnier system given in \cite{Sak1}.
-On the other hand, the original $q$-Garnier system admits a particular solution in terms of the $q$-Lauricella function; see \cite{NY1,Sak2}.
+On the other hand, the original $q$-Garnier system admits a particular solution in terms of $\phi^{(n)}_D$; see \cite{NY1,Sak2}.
 These facts are consistent with Corollary \ref{Cor:q-HGE_Lau}. \end{rem}